 A few weeks ago when the weather began to turn, I was really craving something warm and substantial.
 Then one evening as I added maple syrup into my roasted squash mix, I had the epiphany to try squash for breakfast — and now I'm hooked.

 Winter squash is nutrient-dense and just sweet enough to start the day off right.
 I've been making big batches to store in the fridge, and each morning I warm up one serving in the toaster oven.
 It's perfect.
 I like to stir in an extra teaspoon of coconut oil, a good sprinkle of ground cinnamon, and some unsweetened shredded coconut (like I've pictured above), but you could also add a drizzle of coconut milk or pure maple syrup over top to make it even more decadent.

 You could select a really large squash to use in this recipe, but be mindful of the effort it'll take to prep it.
-You'll need a really large knife (and muscle!) to break it down.
-Which can be fun (if you're channeling your inner ninja) or absolutely exhausting (if you're just not in the mood).
-So keep that in mind.
+You'll need a really large knife (and some muscle!) to break it down.
+Which can be fun if you're channeling your inner ninja or absolutely exhausting if you're just not in the mood.

-If you'd rather leave the chopping to someone else, you can now purchase fresh, prepared squash at most grocery stores.
+If you'd rather leave the chopping to someone else, you can purchase fresh, prepped squash at most grocery stores.
 However, it's usually in rather large chunks.
-So if you go that route either increase the cooking time accordingly or cut them into smaller pieces when you get home (just be mindful to keep all of the pieces the same size so that they cook evenly).
+So if you go that route either increase the cooking time accordingly or cut them into smaller pieces when you get home.
+Just be mindful to keep all of the pieces the same size so that they cook evenly.

 So here's a few more things you can do with this recipe:

-- Mash the roasted squash and serve as a side dish.
-Make a nice little well for some coconut oil (or if you can tolerate dairy try a pat of *butter or *ghee) and sprinkle with ground cinnamon.
+Mash the roasted squash and serve as a side dish.
+Make a nice little well for some coconut oil and sprinkle with ground cinnamon.